Oriol Amat

-Oriol Amat is the Rector of Pompeu Fabra University in Barcelona.
+Oriol Amat is a Catalan economist.
+He has served as Rector of Pompeu Fabra University in Barcelona from 2021 to 2023.
 He is also Full Professor of Financial Economics and Accounting at the same university since 2001.

 Academic background and university management

-He studied at Autonomous University of Barcelona (PhD in Business Administration and Bachelor’s degree in the same speciality), at ESADE (Bachelor’s degree in Business Administration and MBA) and at the Stockholm School of Economics (International Teachers Programme).
+He studied at Autonomous University of Barcelona (PhD in Business Administration and Bachelor's degree in the same speciality), at ESADE (Bachelor's degree in Business Administration and MBA) and at the Stockholm School of Economics (International Teachers Programme).
 He has spent time at various reference centres, such as Linkoping University (Sweden), Massey University (New Zealand), Université de Montpellier (France) and Diego Portales University (Chile).

 As a professor at UPF since 1992, he has always been interested in the four main dimensions of academic life: research, knowledge transfer, teaching and management.

 His lines of research include the analysis of the success factors of organizations and the ethical aspects of finance.
-He has directed more than fifteen theses and is the author of scientific articles and more than forty books, including Informe anual de l’empresa catalana [Annual Report of the Catalan companies] (2020), L’Ampolla mig plena: Aprendre de les crisis i dels que ho fan millor [The half-full bottle: Learning from crises and from those who made it better] (2020), Detecting accounting fraud before it's too late (2019), Renda Bàsica Universal: Anàlisi d’una proposta disruptiva [Universal Basic Income: Analysis of a disruptive proposal] (2019), Valoració i compravenda d’empreses [Valuation and sale of companies] (2018).
+He has directed more than fifteen theses and is the author of scientific articles and more than forty books, including Informe annual de l’empresa catalana [Annual Report of the Catalan companies] (2020), L’Ampolla mig plena: Aprendre de les crisis i dels que ho fan millor [The half-full bottle: Learning from crises and from those who made it better] (2020), Detecting accounting fraud before it's too late (2019), Renda Bàsica Universal: Anàlisi d’una proposta disruptiva [Universal Basic Income: Analysis of a disruptive proposal] (2019), Valoració i compravenda d’empreses [Valuation and sale of companies] (2018).
 Some of his books have been translated into several languages (French, English, Portuguese…).
 He also collaborates and is a member of the editorial board of several international scientific publications.